dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/A Installing DreamFactory on Windows Server/_index.md

 Open IIS, if there is a Default Site on the left hand side, right click and stop it.

-Right click on the "Sites" folder on the left side and selct "Add Website".
-Fill out the Add Website diagloge:
+Right click on the "Sites" folder on the left side and select "Add Website".
+Fill out the Add Website dialogue:

 - site name: whatever you'd like can go here, we usually recommend "dreamfactory"
     - You may optionally select a different Application pool here